SJ, community bring holiday cheer to veterans

 |0

-This work, SJ, community bring holiday cheer to veterans [Image 1 of 5], by Amn Shawna Keyes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, SJ, community bring holiday cheer to veterans, by Amn Shawna Keyes, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT